Sign up for our monthly Crop Topics newsletter to learn more about the foundation of your food.

 Over the past 15 years, the Crop Trust has facilitated the development of 26 global crop conservation strategies by crop experts and other stakeholders around the world.
 With support from the German government, the Crop Trust is now expanding and updating these strategies to guide the future of ex situ conservation of crop diversity, in support of the work of the Plant Treaty and the Global Plan of Action.

 Farmers in sub-Saharan Africa face the combined challenges of climate change, malnutrition and a growing population.
 The Crop Trust leads Seeds for Resilience, a project supporting five national genebanks in Africa to conserve and share their seed collections with both farmers and scientists to improve food security in the region

 Grasspea and finger millet are important food crops in some of the world’s most food-insecure areas, but are unfortunately under-researched.
 Funded by the Templeton World Charity Foundation, the Crop Trust is leading an effort to help improve the productivity of these prized crops by making more of their natural genetic diversity available to crop scientists.

-With support from the Bill and Melinda Gates Foundation and Australia’s Grains Research and Development Corporation, the Crop Trust launched what has been described as the largest and most successful biological rescue mission ever.
-Nearly 80,000 unique seed and vegetative samples of crops from 77 countries were saved and duplicated in a second genebank and backed-up at the Svalbard Global Seed Vault, after an analysis of the constraints faced by crop collections around the world identified the most at risk material.
+With support from the Bill and Melinda Gates Foundation and Australia’s Grains Research and Development Corporation, the Crop Trust completed what has been described as the largest and most successful biological rescue mission ever.
+Nearly 80,000 unique seed and vegetative samples of crops from 77 countries were saved, duplicated in a second genebank and backed-up at the Svalbard Global Seed Vault, after an analysis of the constraints faced by crop collections around the world identified the most at-risk material.